Day 8/2025 - Junction Boxes

 const distances = getDistances(input);

-const junctions = distances.slice(0, 1000); // Top N closest
+const junctions = distances.slice(0, topJunctionCount);

 const circuits: Set<string>[] = [];

-for (const { first, second } of junctions) {
+for (const {first, second} of junctions) {

-const firstCircuit = circuits.find(c => c.has(first));
+let firstCircuit = circuits.find(c => c.has(first));

-const secondCircuit = circuits.find(c => c.has(second));
+let secondCircuit = circuits.find(c => c.has(second));

 if (firstCircuit && secondCircuit) {